 Narrow Yourself to a List of Potential Winners

-Once you have a list of five to ten items that meet your requirements and price range, you’ll need to actually decide where to place your bid.
+Once you have a list of five to 10 items that meet your requirements and price range, you’ll need to actually decide where to place your bid.
 More often than not, this comes down to balancing your need to get the best price against your equally important need to buy from a reputable, conscientious seller.
 Here’s how to choose.

 - Check the seller’s feedback.
 Checking the feedback of each of the sellers in question is perhaps the most important step in deciding which auction to bid on or which item to purchase.
 As a general rule, never buy from any electronics seller whose feedback isn’t above 97 percent, and give strong preference to sellers over 99 percent.
-Actually read the feedback comments from other buyers and watch for complains related to shipping practices, item quality, or anything else that raises a red flag.
+Read the feedback comments from other buyers and watch for complaints related to shipping practices, item quality, or anything else that raises a red flag.
 Consumer electronics items are high-value items; it pays to be extra-careful with your seller selection since any loss may be large.

 - Don’t bid on auctions with obvious warning signs.
 Check each listing carefully for anything that indicates that there may be something wrong with the listing or seller or that indicates that the listing in question may be fraudulent.
-Keep in mind the old adage that “if it seems to good to be true, it probably is,” and avoid buying anything expensive from a seller that is outside your home country.
+Keep in mind the adage that “if it seems to good to be true, it probably is,” and avoid buying anything expensive from a seller that is outside your home country.
 Even if you receive a working item under such circumstances, most consumer electronics manufacturers will refuse to honor any manufacturer’s warranty for items bought outside the market to which they were originally exported.